cricha88/studybuddy/SOFTWAREDESIGN.md

 <img src="UML/uml_diagram_final.jpg">

+Find a PDF of the diagram here: [PDF](UML/uml_diagram_final.pdf) or zoom in on this page.

-The UML was made using Violet UML Editor.
+The UML was made using Violet UML Editor: <https://sourceforge.net/projects/violet/>.

 [Home](README.md)
 [Team Roster](TEAMROSTER.md)